Dominik Hašek: Records

-One of the most impressive single-game performances by any player in NHL history came on April 27, 1994.
+One of the most impressive single-game performances by any player in NHL history came on 27 April 1994.
 Hašek made 70 saves in a four-overtime shutout.
-The opposing goalie was Martin Brodeur, then a rookie, who made 49 saves before being beaten by Dave Hannan and the Sabres beat New Jersey 1–0, which helped the Sabres to tie the series 3–3 in the first round of the Stanley Cup playoffs.
+The opposing goaltender was Martin Brodeur, then a rookie, who made 49 saves before being beaten by Dave Hannan, and the Sabres beat New Jersey 1–0, helping them to tie the series 3–3 in the first round of the Stanley Cup playoffs.
 Hašek's 70 saves set a record, which still stands, for the most saves in a game without allowing a goal.

+Influence

+In a 2023 interview, Petr Čech described Hašek as one of his major sporting idols.